 A friendly competition between Resthaven Paradise Day Therapy Centre and Aldersgate Residential Aged Care resulted in Paradise winning the ‘Day Centre Perpetual Bowling Trophy’.
-Other activities at the Day Therapy Centre included indoor bowls, various crafts, cooking, oil painting, ceramics, various activity groups, pottery, music groups, mental, physical and table games, and gardening.
-Trips out on the Resthaven bus were also on the calendar.
+Beyond bowling, the centre offered a vibrant and varied program of activities designed to support wellbeing and social engagement.
+Clients enjoyed indoor bowls, crafts, cooking, oil painting, ceramics and pottery, along with music groups, gardening, and a range of mental, physical and table games.
+Activity groups catered to diverse interests and abilities, ensuring there was something for everyone.
+Regular outings on the Resthaven bus were also a highlight on the calendar.

-The introduction of new reporting for the Commonwealth resulted in additional work hours for the same outcome.
-At Paradise Day Therapy Centre, it was noted that what in Dec 1987 was taking 46 hours, in Jan 1988 took 167 hours.
-Albeit this number did reduce throughout the year.
+The introduction of new reporting requirements for the Commonwealth resulted in increased staff hours to achieve the same outcome.
+At Paradise Day Therapy Centre, records indicated that tasks which took 46 hours in December 1987 required 167 hours in January 1988.
+Albeit, this figure reduced over the course of the year.

-To celebrate the 10th anniversary of Resthaven Paradise Community Services in March, an open day was held in lieu of the annual fete.
+To celebrate the 10th anniversary of Resthaven Paradise Community Services, an Open Day was held in March 1990.

-To meet the interests of Paradise Day Therapy clients, the building of a kiln room was completed at the end of February.
-This allowed clients to enjoy pottery activities at the site.
+To meet the interests of clients, a kiln room was constructed and completed at the end of February 1991.
+This enabled clients to enjoy pottery activities on site.

-In association with Flinders University, a Speech Therapy program was established at Paradise Day Therapy.
-An experienced Speech Pathologist was appointed to supervise student speech pathologists at Paradise, who were brought in after a steady increase in the number of client referrals.
-Improved communication played a key role in building a client's self-esteem and helped to achieve wider rehabilitation goals.
+In association with Flinders University, a permanent Speech Therapy program was established.
+An experienced Speech Pathologist was appointed to supervise student speech pathologists on site, allowing a greater number of clients to be seen in response to rising referrals.
+Improving communication was recognised as important for building clients’ self-esteem and supporting broader rehabilitation goals.

-Building on the speech therapy groups at the site, a speech pathology ‘Talk Back’ group was established.
-The group was for people living with aphasia and was very successful.
+Building on the existing speech therapy program, a ‘Talk Back’ group for people living with aphasia was established.
+The group proved to be very successful.

-Resthaven Paradise and Eastern Community Services established Café Paradiso, a coffee and chat group for isolated clients in the area.
-The ‘café’ received strong support from the Italian community, who donated a coffee machine to the site.
+Resthaven Paradise and Eastern Community Services continued to develop its relationship with the Italian community, tailoring information and services in the eastern metropolitan areas to better meet their needs.
+As part of this approach, Café Paradiso, a coffee and chat group for isolated clients, was established.
+The initiative received strong support from the Italian community, including the donation of a coffee machine for the site.

 A major redevelopment project commenced at Resthaven Paradise in the later part of the year.
 The first stage of this was involved the relocation of the Community Services to the western side of the site, where one of the residential ‘lodges’ was converted to house the services.